darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 Understand module component loading system is quite important in NodeJS, those who tried to play with it may know what I am talking about.
 How it works, what is the difference between `export`, `module.exports`.

-In this thread, we will take a deep look at how node core dependency management works.
+In this article, we will focus at how node core dependency management works.

-Module system in NodeJS is handle by [Module.js](https://github.com/joyent/node/blob/master/lib/module.js) file.

-Description of Module API is [here](https://nodejs.org/docs/latest/api/modules.html#modules_the_module_object), but we use it very rarely.
+Module system in NodeJS is handle by [Module.js](https://github.com/joyent/node/blob/master/lib/module.js) file and description of Module API is [here](https://nodejs.org/docs/latest/api/modules.html#modules_the_module_object), but we use it very rarely.

 Main purpose of Module is to handle your code dependencies by providing a runtime context.